 The review will also consider the trade-offs between cost, timescales and scope that Parliament would need to make in order to ensure best value for money, in line with recent recommendations from the National Audit Office.
 A challenge panel to test the review will include senior Parliamentary figures.

-The review team is expected to report in the autumn and will make recommendations which will be presented to the appropriate Parliamentary authorities.
+The review team is expected to report shortly and will make recommendations which will be presented to the appropriate Parliamentary authorities.

 Why the review is needed

 The Sponsor Body, which was formally established last month, is the single client accountable to Parliament and oversees a Delivery Authority, which will carry out the work.
 This way of working was set up under new legislation last year, the Parliamentary Buildings (Restoration and Renewal) Act.

 It was always envisaged that when the Sponsor Body was set up in law, and the Delivery Authority established, certain aspects of the programme would be reviewed.
 But given the completely altered political and economic landscape, the review will need to be both deeper and more wide-ranging.